-Overall it is considered that this strategic objective continues to be achieved, despite failing to meet the Plan's 80% target for the amount of development approved on previously developed land, for the following reasons.
-Firstly, 73% of development was on brownfield rather than greenfield land, a significant increase from last year's result of 26%, demonstrating that regeneration continues to be promoted through the regeneration of suitable brownfield land rather than greenfield sites.
+Overall it is considered that this strategic objective continues to be achieved.
+Firstly, 85.4% of development was on brownfield rather than greenfield land, an increase from last year's result of 73%, demonstrating that regeneration continues to be promoted through the regeneration of suitable brownfield land rather than greenfield sites.
 Secondly, no greenfield land was lost to inappropriate development during the monitoring period.

 Notwithstanding this, it is recognised that a number of allocated housing and employment sites, which are classified as brownfield, have not come forward in the timescales anticipated.
-The preparation of a replacement LDP will therefore involve the review of all potential housing and employment allocations to ensure that development on these sites is viable and deliverable.
+The replacement LDP includes a range of housing and employment allocations to ensure that development on these sites is viable and deliverable, whilst continuing to promote regeneration through brownfield sites rather than greenfield land.